MailTape/MailTape-v1/_posts/2018-02-11-Run-Child-Run.md

 ## Sign Libra - Intro / Tropical plantarum
 _ImaCrea_: **"**Reconnect with earth mother, see with your eyes, stand on your feet, dance.**"**

-<p id="outroduction">That's all folks, thanks for listening!
-A warm thank you to [JOEY FOURR](https://www.facebook.com/JOEYFOURR/) for being our guest this morning, to PS KY for the introduction and to [Pierre-Julien Fieux](http://www.pierrejulienfieux.com/) for this episode's illustration.
-Have a magical Sunday!</p>
+<p id="outroduction">A warm thank you to [Run Child Run](https://runchildrun.bandcamp.com/album/vanishing-point) for being our guest this morning, to PS KY for the text and to [Camille Célestin](http://bravocamo.studio/) for this episode's illustration.
+Have an inspiring Sunday!</p>